-Under the NHHA, funding to State and Territory governments will be linked to outcomes in priority areas including:
+Under the NHHA, funding to State and Territory governments will link to outcomes in priority areas including:

-- aggregate supply targets, including targets for social and affordable housing; - residential land planning and zoning reforms; - inclusionary zoning arrangements (land use planning intervention requiring or incentivising affordable housing including dedicated first home buyer stock); - renewal of public housing stock and transfer of public housing to community housing providers; and homelessness services. - Bilateral schedules with clear targets will help ensure that each State and Territory is accountable for better outcomes that recognise the different housing markets in each State.
+- aggregate supply targets, including targets for social and affordable housing; - residential land planning and zoning reforms; - inclusionary zoning arrangements (land use planning intervention requiring or incentivising affordable housing including dedicated first home buyer stock); - renewal of public housing stock and transfer of public housing to community housing providers (CHPs); and homelessness services; and - bilateral schedules with clear targets to ensure that each State and Territory is accountable for better outcomes reflecting the different housing markets in each jurisdiction.

-The 2017 Budget also introduced a role for Managed Investment Trusts (MITs) in financing affordable housing including investment in new supply managed by Community Housing Providers (CHPs) and qualifying for an extended Capital Gains Tax discount.
+The 2017 Federal Budget also introduced a role for Managed Investment Trusts (MITs) in financing affordable housing including investment in new supply managed by Community Housing Providers (CHPs) and qualifying for an extended Capital Gains Tax discount.

-These measures are designed to encourage and promote new supply both from states, territories and CHPs drawing on a range of measures to increase supply.
-While it is too early to quantify the additional dwellings that might be brought into affordable and social housing the budget and NHHA reforms recognise the need to expand supply.
+These measures are designed to encourage and promote new supply both from States and CHPs drawing on a range of measures to increase supply.
+While it is too early to quantify the additional dwellings that might be brought into affordable and social housing the NHHA reform must recognise the need to expand supply and provide adequate capital.